emilleishida/snclass/README.md

     $ fit_plot_lc.py -i user.input -c 1

-This will generate a file with the GP mean, another file with the GP realizations and the corresponding jpeg plot.
+This will generate a file with the GP mean, another file with the GP realizations and the corresponding plot.

 The ``-c`` option denotes if you want to calculate all GP realizations or if you only want to read a previous calculated result.